nathanl/authority/README.md

   - Add generator to installation instructions
   - Generate well-commented default configuration file like Devise does (shout out!)
   - Generate 403.html, with option to skip if exists
+- Write about configuration file and options.
+Note that you MUST call configure; internals aren't included until you do.

 ## Contributing